What is hyperthyroidism?

 which causes T4 and T3 to leak out of the gland

 - benign tumors of the thyroid or pituitary gland

-rate.
+excessively high metabolic rate.
 This is called a hypermetabolic state.
 When in

-a hypermetabolic state, you may experience a rapid heart rate, elevated blood pressure, and hand
+a hypermetabolic state, you may experience a rapid heart rate, elevated blood

-can be either symmetrical or one-sided.
-Your eyes may also appear quite
+goiter, which can be either symmetrical or one-sided.
+Your eyes may also appear

 Other symptoms of hyperthyroidism include: